-Market Index strives to provide the best possible finance information so readers can make better investment decisions.
+Market Index provides timely and accurate finance information so readers can make better investment decisions.

 To achieve this, we use an established Editorial Process to make sure we’re fulfilling our promise and publishing news that meets (and hopefully exceeds) our standards.

-We use a 5-pillared approach for providing you with the most useful financial news:
+We use a 5-pillared approach to provide readers with the most useful financial news:

 To make accurate investment decisions, you need accurate data.

-To further improve our accuracy, all articles are reviewed by our in-house Editor for accuracy and style.
+All articles are reviewed by our in-house Editor prior to publishing.

 The finance world can be full of jargon, buzzwords, and confusing acronyms.